AliHossamTesla/CP-Training/Prefix Sum/README.md

 ![](image-3.png)

-The final result of oue example :
+The final result of our example :

 ![alt text](image-1.png)